jordsti/stigame/README.md

 ### TO DO

+- Change the create angle method to return a reference and not a pointer !

 - Gui Test Project, to test all Gui Element
 	- Table
 	- Decorated Button *Python wrapper w/ (M)Style*